vmchale/pizarnik/tut/exp.md

 ```

 Pattern matching is different from a function returning values: it is a
 disjunctive product.
-By distinguishing polarity, i.e. disjunctions as arguments
+By accounting for polarity, i.e. argument
-vs. return values, we get first-class patterns.
+vs. return value, we get first-class patterns.
 Both the "left" and "right"
-aspects are first-class, can be named as functions are.
+aspects are first-class.

-In a similar vein, we can define
+To wit, we can define

 ```{.pizarnik include="../lib/both.piz" startLine=7 endLine=8}
 ```